M3teorite4/shotcollin-wor-custom/README.md

 Usage
 ============

+0) Update configuration values as needed. **Note**: This fork reverses the effect of "priority" configuration values, so that setting to 1 enables and setting to 0 disables them.
 1) Run Power Shell as admin;
 2) Type the following to enable PowerShell script execution:
 <code>Set-ExecutionPolicy Unrestricted -Force</code>